 How do you advertise on Google?
 Well, you need to start with getting a Google Ads (Formerly AdWords) account.
 It is through Google Ads that you can setup campaigns and ads that will show up in the Google search results pages.

-Advertising on Google is a form pay per click marketing.
-You pay google every time someone clicks on your ad.
+Advertising on Google is a form pay per click advertising (PPC).
+If you are unfamiliar with this type of marketing then be sure to read our what is PPC article.
+With PPC, you pay Google every time someone clicks on your ad.
 You can also run ads on other websites through Google Ads.
 This is done through the Google Display Network.

 If you are running an eCommerce store, then you might be interested in Google Shopping.
 Google Shopping is also managed within a Google Ads account.
 Here’s an example of what these shopping ads look like.
 I’m sure you’ve seen them before.